rkaisomura/TravelPlanner/README.md

     1. Select a date in the field "Departure date: "
     1. Click on the "Generate" button
     1. Trip information will be displayed with a photo of the city, city name, departure date, actual temperature and count how many days is away the present day

-* Airport info
-    1. Click on "+airport info" button
-    1. A showmodal is opened
-    1. Select the airport at the dropdown field
-    1. Click on "Save" button
-    1. The airport information will be displayed at "Trip Information"

 * Flight info
     1. Click on "+flight info" button